Chart Color Schemes

 Health outcomes in Kiama Hinterland - Gerringong are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Private health cover is exceptionally high at approximately 58% of the total population, which is 4,693 people.
-This compares to 52.7% across the Rest of NSW.
-The most common medical conditions in the area are arthritis and asthma, affecting 10.7 and 7.4% of residents respectively.
-66.2% of residents declare themselves completely clear of medical ailments, compared to 65.2% across the Rest of NSW.
-The area has 28.6% of residents aged 65 and over, which is 2,323 people, higher than the 20.9% in the Rest of NSW.
+The most common medical conditions in the area are arthritis and asthma, impacting 10.7 and 7.4% of residents respectively, while 66.2% declared themselves completely clear of medical ailments, compared to 65.2% across Rest of NSW.
+The area has 28.6% of residents aged 65 and over (2,323 people), which is higher than the 20.9% in Rest of NSW.
 Health outcomes among seniors are particularly strong, performing even better than the general population in health metrics.

 Frequently Asked Questions - Health